MediaArea/MediaConch/FuncReqReporter.md

 ### Functional Overview

 The Reporter portion of the conformance checker presents human and machine-readable information related to implemenation and policy checks, metadata fixes, and other associated session documentation.
-This information is derived from multiple APIs passed through the PreForma core and finally combined and transformed into a desired output.
+This information is derived from multiple APIs passed through the PREFORMA core and finally combined and transformed into a desired output.
 Several of these output formats will allow for external software agents to futher process this information.
 Report information can be saved in batches and later consulted and provide a historical context for each file.

 ###Design and Functional Requirements